dayvoid97/explorer/.history/src/app/blog/posts/usa-net-investment-position_20251111154001.md

 ## Introduction

-This article is a primer for trading **Gold and Silver**, covering how to get started, what to look for, and which instruments are suitable for different account sizes.
-We focus on **volatility** and **trading instruments** as key considerations.
+It's not just the trade deficits where America stands in position with the world.
+Analyzing America's assets and liabilities to the world, we get a much clearer position of America's net investment position in the world.

-The goal is simple: There is significant opportunity in commodities trading, but volatility can be a killer if not respected.
+The goal is simple: Explore the scope of American investment in global equities, bonds, and other assets while also taking a deeper look into how much of American stocks, bonds, direct investments has the world made in America.

-> Note: This is not a "bull thesis for Gold" article.
+> Tldr: This is not a "bull thesis for Gold" article.
 Market participants may have varying views.
 Our perspective: given macroeconomic trends, rising U.S. debt, and elevated equity valuations, **USD-denominated commodities like Gold are likely to rise**.
 Traders flock to rising prices, creating further momentum.

 ## Why Trade Commodities Now?